appwrite/appwrite/CONTRIBUTING.md

 `appwrite-worker-X` - Workers (`src/Appwrite/Platform/Workers/*`)
 `appwrite-task-X` - Tasks (`src/Appwrite/Platform/Tasks/*`)

-Other containes should be named the same as their service, for example `redis` should just be called `redis`.
+Other contains should be named the same as their service, for example `redis` should just be called `redis`.

 ##### Security